Michele Morgan (actress)

-Tanisha Michele Morgan (born 1970) is an American film and television and voice-over actress who was part of the rap group BWP from 1989 to 1994.
+Tanisha Michele Morgan (born 1970) is an American actress who was part of the rap group BWP from 1989 to 1994.
 BWP made a cameo appearance in the 1992 romance comedy film Strictly Business.
 She later appeared in the films New Jersey Drive (1995), Bulworth (1998), and The Other Brother (2002).
 From 1996 to 1997, she had a recurring role in the NBC medical drama series ER as Allison Beaumont.
 She also made guest appearances on The Steve Harvey Show, Girlfriends, and NYPD Blue.

 Morgan starred in the 2002 Geffen Playhouse's production of the musical Pearl by Debbie Allen.